- 1 Best Cordless Impact Wrench Reviews – Top-Picks

 As you can see, there’s no true ‘better’ and ‘worse’ between electric and pneumatic impact wrenches.
 The true answer lies in your needs, where you will use it, and what you need the tool to do instead.

 So if you’re buying your impact wrench for your car, you probably are going to opt for a cordless model.
 They give a great balance of power, torque, and portability for the average user.
 But what makes an impact wrench a good choice for your car?
-Let’s take a closer look.
+Let’s take a closer look at the features of the right cordless impact wrench for automotive.

 - Noise: This should be a primary concern.
 You don’t want your neighbours complaining, after all!
 Try to opt for lower decibel options, both for your hearing and your neighbourly relations.